farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 Eliminating waste needs unevenness addressed which needs overburden addressed.

 Waste is easy to see, you only need to observe a process once.
-Fluctuations are harder, you need to observe the process at least once.
+Fluctuations (unevenness) are harder, you need to observe the process at least once.
 The people who know the fluctuations best are the ones on the shop-floor.

 > **NOTE:**
-> I mapped the 8 wastes as so.
-More details on [the wastes are here][1]:
-> 1. transport, manual tester to automation guy.
-> 2. inventory, too many unexecuted tests or unvalidated automation tests.
-> 3. waiting, waiting for test automation to be created or run, waiting for devs to fix bugs.
-> 4. motion, unnecessary clicking like with doc to dnp which I wrapped with maven.
-> 5. overproduction, unnecessary test cases to meet a metric of x test cases for y days of coding.
-> 6. overprocessing, unnecessary steps in the test case or over complicated test setups or doing e2e testing when a unit test is good enough.
-> 7. defects, test case writing defects.
-> 8. skills, testers who were able to learn to code like Pratik but whose time was wasted doing manual testing.
 >
+> Overburden was caused by having too many specialists and not enough generalists or full-stack testers.
+> This caused fluctuations in people's utilization in the form of the famine/feast cycles that sometimes appeared.
+> The 8 wastes that resulted are [described here][1]:
+>
-> To me, studying the fluctuations was where [SPC][2] came in.
-I wanted stuff under statistical control.
+> Studying the fluctuations was where [SPC][2] came in; I wanted the process of inspection under statistical control.
 > I wanted to reduce the occurrence of last minute high priority defects which have very little time to be fixed by devs and re-tested by my team.
-> Another fluctuation was people's utilization.
-I didn't want to have 100% but I did want to avoid the famine/feast cycles that sometimes appeared.
-> Overburden on folks with too much work was reduced with standards so we could swarm to solve problems, having full-stack testers or generalists instead of everyone being a specialist only and automation of test execution.
-> For example non-SME would use Robot-Framework to automate the tasks for a SME if the non-SME was in a famine of work.

 # Stabilizing Fluctuations

-The first goal is to stabilize production.
+The first goal is to stabilize production by reducing fluctuations.
-There's always going to be fluctuations, but we want to have less.
 Questions to ask are:
 1. Are the machines stable?
 2. Are work-standards good?
 Do they exist?
 Do people know to use them?